-Anonymous, Alex Stevens, Allissa and Neal Keny-Guyer, Alta Mae Stevens, Amanda and Jonas Edvardsson, Anita Fenichel and John Wingard, Christopher Szeczey, Constance San Juan, Dave Worthington, David Bryant, Doris Rossman, Gloria Neumeyer, Jan Tensen, Jennifer and Paul Tincknell, Jennifer Roberts, Jodie Hymes, Joe Naujokas and Lauren Parnes, John Barth, Joyce Chang, Kate Crigler, Kate Henry, Kyle Rudderow, Laurel Singer, Leigh and Luisa Guyer, Lynn Roth, Marcelle Dominguez and Robert Butler, Margaret Schink, Mark Feickert, Matthew Campbell, Michael Hoberman, Michael Royce, Morrie Warshawski, Patrice Silverstein, Peter Herb, Phil Stevens, Richard Walton, Rosie Warda, Sarah Rubin, Shelly Guyer, Susan Davis, Terry Causey, The Linde Hays Family, The Quantz McNichol Family, Tom Huntington, and other generous individuals.
+Anonymous, Alex Stevens, Allissa and Neal Keny-Guyer, Alta Mae Stevens, Amanda and Jonas Edvardsson, Anita Fenichel and John Wingard, Dr. Caroline Rogers, Christopher Szeczey, Constance San Juan, Dave Worthington, David Bryant, Doris Rossman, Elizabeth Hersey, Gerhard Jung, Gloria Neumeyer, Hanna Roveto, Jan Tensen, Jennifer and Paul Tincknell, Jennifer Roberts, Jodie Hymes, Joe Naujokas and Lauren Parnes, Leda Black, John Barth, Joyce Chang, Kate Crigler, Kate Henry, Kyle Rudderow, Laurel Singer, Leigh and Luisa Guyer, Lynn Roth, Marcelle Dominguez and Robert Butler, Marcia Stewart, Margaret Schink, Mark Feickert, Matthew Campbell, Michael Hoberman, Michael Royce, Morrie Warshawski, Patrice Silverstein, Peter Herb, Phil Stevens, Radha Speer, Richard Burg, Richard Walton, Rosie Warda, Sarah Rubin, Shelly Guyer, Susan Davis, Terry Causey, The Linde Hays Family, The Quantz McNichol Family, Tom Huntington, Wendy Warda, and other generous individuals.